-Kerry and Lavrov to resume talks on Syria despite war crimes row
+Kerry, Lavrov to resume talks on Syria despite war crimes row

 The resumption of talks, despite the offensive, was a sign of the lack of options facing Western nations over the Syria conflict, where they worry scaled-up arms supplies for the rebels could end up in the hands of jihadist groups.

 Russia's Foreign Ministry said Kerry and Lavrov would meet in the Swiss city of Lausanne to consider steps toward settling the conflict.
-The meeting will include foreign ministers from Turkey, Qatar, Saudi Arabia and Iran.
-A senior State Department official confirmed Kerry would attend.
+The meeting was expected to include foreign ministers from Turkey, Qatar, Saudi Arabia and Iran.

+The U.S. State Department said Kerry had called for the meeting and would attend, but declined to say what foreign ministers other than Lavrov had been invited or would attend.

 White House spokesman Josh Earnest said Washington remained committed to a "deep multilateral engagement" to reduce the violence in Syria which would "necessarily" involve Russia too.